oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 *   POST Subnet - not implemented (no OVN implementation yet)
 *   DELETE Subnet - not implemented (no OVN implementation yet)

-The oVirt OVN provider can be located anywhere in the system.
-The address of the provider is specified when the provider is added to oVirt, so the two can be on any two hosts if needed.
+The oVirt OVN provider must be located on the same host as the OVN central server.
-The provider contacts OVN using a web socket, so the two can also be located on separate hosts.

 ### oVirt OVN VIF Driver